adhocore/php-json-comment/README.md

     - `[1,2,,]` => `[1,2]`
     - `{"x":1,,}` => `{"x":1}`
 - Handles literal LF (newline/linefeed) within string notation so that we can have multiline string
+- Supports JSON string inside JSON string (see ticket #15 and PR #16)

 ## Installation
 ```bash